 There are many options available during the third and fourth years.
 All the modules (including core modules) are loosely grouped according to subject matter in the mathematics and physics lists.

-In addition to the options listed, it is possible to take certain other modules, offered by other departments, as so-called 'Unusual Options'; If you wish to avail yourself of this possibility you must consult your Personal Tutor, in advance, in order to obtain the necessary permission (you will also need to obtain approval from the department offering the module).
+In addition to the options listed, it is possible to take certain other modules, offered by other departments, as so-called 'Unusual Options'.
+If you wish to take an unusual option, you must consult your Personal Tutor, in advance, in order to obtain the necessary permission (you will also need to obtain approval from the department offering the module).
 Please note that we will not grant permission to take more than one language option per academic year.